calculabs/jotform-calculate-choices/do_not_do.md

     - Need to listen to both question name and individual radio inputs
     - Radio change events return boolean values, not the selected option value

-12. **Don't ignore the data-calcvalue attribute**
+12. **Don't assume radio values are always data-calcvalue**
-    - Radio inputs store their actual value in `data-calcvalue`
+    - Radio change events can return different value types:
-    - The `value` attribute contains the display text
+      - The display text (long string)
-    - When a radio is selected, you get `true` as the value
+      - Boolean true/false for selection state
+      - The data-calcvalue in some cases
-    - Need to correlate the selection with the `data-calcvalue`
+    - Need to handle all possible value formats
+    - Implement fallback checks for display text

 These mistakes often stemmed from:
 - Assuming standard JavaScript methods would work in JotForm's widget environment